-Theorem~\ref{thm:deg2} also reveals interesting structural consequences.
-By \citet{DBLP:journals/jacm/Marx13}, $\pcq(\classH)$ is fixed-parameter tractable if and only if $\classH$ has bounded submodular width, (\subw) assuming the Exponential Time Hypothesis (ETH)~\cite{DBLP:journals/jcss/ImpagliazzoPZ01}.
-Recall, the ETH is a stronger assumption than $\fpt \neq \wone$ in the sense that, if ETH holds, so does $\fpt \neq \wone$.
-It holds for any hypergraph $H$ that $\subw(H) \leq \ghw(H)$, but the two complexity results therefore imply a previously unknown, and somewhat surprising, equivalence of the two width parameters for degree 2 hypergraphs.
+Theorem~\ref{thm:deg2} also has interesting structural consequences.
+According to~\citet{DBLP:journals/jacm/Marx13}, $\pcq(\classH)$ is fixed-parameter tractable if and only if $\classH$ has bounded submodular width (\subw), assuming the Exponential Time Hypothesis (ETH)~\cite{DBLP:journals/jcss/ImpagliazzoPZ01}.
+Recall, the ETH is a stronger assumption than $\fpt \neq \wone$ in the sense that, if the ETH holds, so does $\fpt \neq \wone$.
+It holds for any hypergraph $H$ that $\subw(H) \leq \ghw(H)$, but the two complexity results imply a previously unknown, and somewhat surprising, equivalence of the two width parameters for degree 2 hypergraphs.

 \begin{corollary} Assume the Exponential Time Hypothesis.
-Let $\mathcal{H}$ be a class of degree 2 hypergraphs.
+Let $\mathcal{H}$ be a recursively enumerable class of degree 2 hypergraphs.
 Then $\mathcal{H}$ has bounded submodular width if and only if it has bounded generalised hypertree width. \end{corollary}

 Finding a constructive argument for Corollary~\ref{cor:subw} is an interesting open question in the search for further lower bounds beyond degree 2.
 We refer to Section~\ref{sec:highdeg} for further discussion.